Maternity Benefit (Amendment) Act, 2017

-The Maternity (Amendment) Bill 2017, an amendment to the Maternity Benefit Act, 1961, was passed in Rajya Sabha on 11 August 2016, in Lok Sabha on 9 March 2017, and received an assent from President of India on 27 March 2017.
-The Maternity Benefit Act, 1961 protects the employment of women during the time of her maternity and entitles her of a 'maternity benefit' – i.e. full paid absence from work – to take care for her child.
-The Act is applicable to all establishments employing 10 or more than 10 persons in Factories, Mines, Plantation, Shops & Establishments and other entities.
+The Maternity (Amendment) Bill 2017, an amendment to the Maternity Benefit Act, 1961, was passed in India's Rajya Sabha on 11 August 2016, in Lok Sabha on 9 March 2017, and received President's assent on 27 March 2017.
+The Maternity Benefit Act, 1961 protects the employment of the woman worker during the time of her maternity and entitles her of a 'maternity benefit' – i.e. full paid absence from work – to take care for her child.
+The Act is applicable to all establishments employing 10 or more persons in factories, mines, plantation, shops & establishments and other entities.
 Establishments employing 50 or more employees are also required to provide crèche facilities, either separately or along with common facilities within a prescribed distance.

 The provisions of this act are effective from 1 April 2017.
 However, provision on creche facility (Section 11A) shall be effective from 1 July 2017.
 The Code on Social Security, 2020 consolidated the provisions of this and several other acts, repealing the acts in the process.